 The biggest date night of the year is coming, and anybody who’s trying to leave the house that night should do their homework.
-You could probably throw a box of chocolates in any direction and hit a restaurant decked out in candles and roses, but it’s no guarantee of quality.
-We’ve picked out some great deals, special spots, and a few left-field options for those who want to stand out from the crowd this Valentine’s Day.
+We’ve picked out some great deals, special spots, and romantic hideaways for a perfect Valentine’s Day dinner in Chicago.

 Longman & Eagle